 If you are eligible, it is included as part of your regular fortnightly income support payment.

 Managing your payment

-There are rules about getting your payment when you leave Australia.
+There are rules about how long your Pension Supplement can be paid when you travel outside Australia.